 Please understand that if your question is answered below, we may not be able to respond to you individually.

 Volunteering and Jobs

-There are nearly 940 local CASA programs across the United States.
+There are more than 950 local CASA programs across the United States.
 You should contact your local program directly for a volunteer application.
 Search at CASAforChildren.org/find to find your local program and the inquiry form you fill out will be sent directly to them.

-With over 900 programs, the best way to find out about training dates and schedules is to contact your local program.
-National Staff are unable to respond to this question.
+With over 950 programs, the best way to find out about training dates and schedules is to contact your local program.
+National staff are unable to respond to this question.